Ranald is clerked primarily by Tom O’Connor, Joe Ralph, Joe Fletcher and Josie Ryan.

 privacy

-Ranald adopts and adheres to the provisions of the privacy notice which can be accessed here.
+Ranald adopts and adheres to the provisions of his privacy notice which can be accessed here.

 further information